 The applicant must inform the local authority in writing of any alterations or improvements which they intend to carry out to the property and await approval before commencing.
 If an applicant wishes to consider taking out any further loans that will be secured against the property they must consult the local authority before proceeding.
-Loans should not exceed 75% of the property valuation.
+The total of secured loans (including the original mortgage) should not exceed 75% of the property valuation.